 The Firmware Activate command is used to verify that a valid firmware image has been downloaded and to commit that revision to a specific firmware slot.
-The host may select the firmware image to activate on the next controller reset (CC.EN transitions from '1' to '0', a PCI function level reset, and/or other controller reset) as part of this command.
-The currently executing firmware revision may be determined from the Firmware Revision field of the Identify Controller data structure in Figure 66 or as indicated in the Firmware Slot Information log page.
+The host may select the firmware image to activate on the next controller reset (CC.EN transitions from '1' to '0', a PCI function level reset, and/or other Controller or NVM Subsystem Reset) as part of this command.
+The currently executing firmware revision may be determined from the Firmware Revision field of the Identify Controller data structure in Figure 82or as indicated in the Firmware Slot Information log page.